How Long Does a Settlement Take After a Demand Letter is Sent?

 The Immediate Future

 In personal injury or car accident cases, demand letters sent to an insurance company may receive one of several replies.
 It is entirely possible, in fact, for the company to simply ignore the letter altogether.
-Typically, however, the process will enter negotiation between attorney and insurance company.
+Typically, however, the process will enter negotiation between a Riverside personal injury attorney and the insurance company.

 Very rarely do insurance companies either accept a claim without negotiation or deny them altogether.
 Normally, they prefer not to get the courts involved at all – and denying a claim runs the risk of initiating a lawsuit with the plaintiff’s attorney.
 Most often, the insurance company makes a counteroffer – which the plaintiff may accept, reject or respond with a counteroffer of their own.